KIRKER, SAMUEL KERR

 - Born: 1854 Died: 1913

 Engineer and architect.
 Samuel Kirker was born in Co.
 Antrim on 1 July 1854.(1) He became a pupil and subsequently an assistant of the civil engineer LUKE LIVINGSTONE MACASSEY in Belfast.
 After successfully sitting a competitive examination, he entered the service of the Board of Public Works as an assistant surveyor of buildings on 21 June 1881.(2) In 1883 he was a district clerk of works for Dublin city with THOMAS JOHN MELLON , and from 1887 or earlier until 1895 he was based in Cavan,(3) where he met his wife, Alexandra Berry,and where his elder child, Mary Clarissa, was born.(4) He was then moved to Belfast,(5) where he remained until 1911 or later, when he returned to Dublin on being promoted to the position of principal surveyor, left vacant by Mellon's retirement.(6) He was given charge of the Board's northern division.
-He died at his house, 3 Greenmount Road, Dublin, on 21 March 1913.
+He died at his house, 3 Greenmount Road, Dublin, on 21 March 1913, survived by his wife.
 In a brief obituary in the Irish Builder he is described as a man of a 'kind and winning disposition', with 'an entire absence of any of that assertiveness we sometimes find associated with our northern fellow-countrymen'.
 He was a subscriber to George Lister Sutcliffe,ed., The Principles and Practice of Modern House-Construction (London, 1898).(7)

 AAI: elected member, 1906; ceased membership, 1909.(8)